 - Start chat session

 Creates a chat session with the remote participant(s) of the current conference.
-This chat is called Start a conference chat session because it is only available during the conference and will be removed after the last user hangs up
+This chat is called Conference chat because it is only available during the conference and will be removed after the last user hangs up.

 End session, finishing the call

 Additionally, while on a call, you can insert DTMF tones using the dialpad panel from the left drawer.
 Just click the icon and press the keys to send the desired DTMF tones.
 Please note that this panel only allows you to send DTMF tones, you cannot use it to dial out during a call.

 Other action buttons will be collapsed inside the tree-dot menu